Oleander is a beautiful shrub that blooms all summer long.

 But take note that oleander flowers only on wood stems from the previous year, so it’s better to not prune it all at once since this would lead to a year without flowers.

-The idea is to prune ⅓ of the branches every year, so that the entire bush is pruned within three years.
+The idea is to prune ⅓ of the branches every year (as in, “one in three”), so that you cover the entire bush within three years.

 As for regular care, oleander can get by with very little care once it is comfortably settled in.

 At the very beginning of spring,

 - Prune ⅓ of the branches to around ⅓ of their length for the shrub to recover its vigor.

 - You can easily cut back even to 20 inches (50 cm) without any dire consequences since oleander are not set back by pruning.

 - In the case that oleander has frozen over during the winter, the blackened branches must be removed entirely since they won’t grow back.